As parents, we know that the education our kids receive is vital!

 Before You Speak, Listen!

-Listening parents develop a good relationship with their kids compared to those who don’t listen at all.
+Listening parents develop a good relationship with their kids compared to those who don’t listen.
 However, becoming a good listener takes time and effort.

 So put aside your electronics, establish eye contact, and give your child your full attention while telling you about their day.